Editorial Guidelines

 Screening Instruments

-Our assessment tools meet rigorous clinical standards:
+Our assessment tools meet rigorous evidence standards:

 • ASRS (Adult ADHD Self-Report Scale) developed by WHO and Harvard Medical School